sylhare/sylhare.github.io/_posts/2020/2020-02-07-Get-started-with-Kafka.md

 ### with Broker

 `Topics` are more efficient when they are on multiple `partitions`.
-Those `partitions` are on one or multiple `brokers`, which are used for resilience, because if one `broker` goes done the messages written / read on the `Topic` will still be able to be processed by other `brokers`.
+Those `partitions` are on one or multiple `brokers`, which are used for resiliency, because if one `broker` goes done the messages written / read on the `Topic` will still be able to be processed by other `brokers`.

 With no keys the messages or record will be sent to the partition using round-robin.